Complimentary shipping on all desks

 Lighting and Its Effect on Ergonomics

 Good lighting is essential for proper ergonomics.
 Make sure your desk is well-lit, with no glare or shadows that could cause eye strain.
-If you're working on a computer, adjust the brightness and contrast of your screen to reduce eye strain.
+If you are working on a computer, adjust the brightness and contrast of your screen to reduce eye strain.

 Exercises and Stretches for a Healthy Workstation

-Even with proper ergonomics, it's important to take breaks and stretch throughout the day to reduce the risk of strain or injury.
+Even with proper ergonomics, it is important to take breaks and stretch throughout the day to reduce the risk of strain or injury.
 Here are some exercises and stretches you can do at your desk:

-Gently tilt your head to one side, holding for 10-15 seconds, then repeat on the other side.
-You should feel a stretch in the side of your neck.
+• Neck stretch: Gently tilt your head to one side, holding for 10 to 15 seconds, then repeat on the other side.

-Raise your shoulders up towards your ears, holding for 5-10 seconds, then release.
-Repeat 3-5 times.
+• Shoulder shrug: Raise your shoulders toward your ears, hold for 5 to 10 seconds, then release.
+Repeat 3 to 5 times.

-Extend one arm in front of you with your palm facing down.
-Use your other hand to gently pull your fingers towards your forearm, holding for 10-15 seconds.
+• Wrist stretch: Extend one arm in front of you with your palm facing down.
+Use your other hand to gently pull your fingers toward your forearm, holding for 10 to 15 seconds.
 Repeat on the other side.

 Common Ergonomic Mistakes to Avoid